nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	sudo easy_install pip

 We use `sudo` to install this software for everyone who might use your computer. `sudo` lets you install things as the admin.
+You will be prompted for your password.

 Next, we'll actually install `virtualenv`.